-In order to live in the truth, we cannot allow ourselves to become detached from the spiritual and emotional realities of life.
-If we exist in a purely material interpretation of life and people, this interpretation will lead us to the well-worn path of self-interest.
+In order to live in the truth, we can not allow ourselves to become detached from the spiritual and emotional realities of life.
+We have to reject a purely material interpretation of life and people, this interpretation will lead us to the well-worn path of self-interest.
 In a purely material world, reality becomes warped.
 Statements like “humans are a parasite” don’t sound horrific anymore.
 Love and goodness are mythical because a material world only runs on power and envy.
 Such a materialistic life will only lead to misery and to more excess, more waste, more environmentally destruction.
 We need connection, we need solid and enduring relationship, we need a worthy mission to dedicate our lives to.
 As we fill our loves with this spiritual excess we can let go of physical excess.

 Our lives are only full when we have love and a purpose to which we can dedicate our lives.
 Children fill our lives with love.
 They are the reason for our striving.
-They do not take our time, they are the reason we were given time.
+They do not take our time; they are the reason we were given time.
 Every day with my youngest child is a day I get to experience more of life.
 Her laughter, cries, and the unfolding of her personality are priceless.
 Her siblings are more emphatic, considerate, wise, humble, and entertained because she exists.
-As a mother, I teach my children to care and protect the earth and be the solution to environmental problems.
-They will not be a source of scarcity, but contributors to the abundance of this planet.

-So in answer to this ad, I say – Less joy, less excitement, less life, is not the gift you want to bestow on your child.
-Give them a sibling, and see the Earth flourish as a result.
+In answer to this ad, I say – less joy, less excitement, less life, is not the gift you want to bestow on your child.
+Give them a sibling and see the Earth flourish as a result.